alu13/Antiwork_Analysis/README.md

     └── user-popularity -> analysis related to post popularity given user atttributes
 ```

+# Datasets

+The total dataset size on disk that was collected during this project was [X]GB.
+While it is possible to reproduce it using the steps below, we also provide a way to download raw data instead.
+The dataset is available at [TBD].

+## Reproducing data collection

+[WIP], e.g.
+ - To reproduce the collection of all submission IDs, please run notebook `XYZ`

+# Reproducing the analysis

+[WIP], e.g.
+ - To reproduce the user popularity regressions, please run notebook `XYZ`

 # Authors

 Albert Lu, Aurimas Racas, Lawton Walker